milvus-io/milvus_cli/doc/en/cli_overview.md

 ## Current version

 The current version of Milvus_CLI is 0.1.9.
-To find your installed version and see if you need to update, run `shell milvus_cli --version`.
+To find your installed version and see if you need to update, run `milvus_cli --version`.